-(vi) For this, we need to consider the constructions of lines in the representations described in the proof of Theorem 6.1, and show that they can be built in polynomial time.
+To see the claim for the statements (i-iii), we need to consider the constructions of lines in the representations described in the proof of Theorem 6.1, and show that they can be built in polynomial time.
 This is obvious in part (ii) of the theorem.
 For part (i), the situation is somewhat more complex.
 To find many possible representations of the next vertex intersecting the lines it should, is an algebraically simple task.
 In polynomial time, we can find one of them that is generic in the sense needed for the construction.
 However, if the coordinates of each line would be twice as long as those of the preceding line (a condition that is hard to rule out a priori), then the whole construction takes more than polynomial time.